These sun gods are being so unreasonable.

 To make matters worse (or his mood, rather), Helios wasn’t widely worshipped.
 Other cultures put their solar diety on a pedestal.
 But the Greeks?
 It was a little beneath them; they viewed Sun worship as something the barbarian hordes did.

-However, Helios had a strong following on the island of Rhodes where his famous bronze statue guarded the harbor.
+However, Helios, a Titan god, had a strong following and was the patron deity and city god on the island of Rhodes where his famous bronze statue guarded the harbor.
 The huge figure was among the Seven Wonders of the Ancient World, until an earthquake did away with it.

 Arinna — The Hittite Goddess of the Sun

 Family: Wife of Tarḫunna; mother of Mezulla, Nerik, Zippalanda, and Telipinu

 Fun Fact: Royal couples donated disks of precious metal, representing the sun, to her temple every year

 Arinna is okay with the whole idea of selling the sun.
 As a goddess of light, she’s different from most other sun gods.
 Instead of bringing daylight with a chariot, Arinna soaked up the worship of royals.

 But to keep her toe in the pie, she must have a link to the sun — and that’s why she’s bargaining for shares.
 That way, she’ll stay a Sun goddess no matter who you sell the giant lightbulb to.

 Arinna’s vanity shouldn’t be too surprising.
 Together with her husband, she was the most important deity in Hittite culture.
 Kings prayed to her every morning, were crowned in her sacred city (graced with the same name as the goddess) and acted as her priest on Earth.
 And on top of all that, queens became her priestesses.
 Heck, Arinna was even called the “Queen of all lands.”